Scout24/pybuilder_aws_plugin/README.rst

 @Task: package_lambda_code
 --------------------------
-This task assembles the zip file which will be uploaded to S3 with the second task.
+This task assembles the Zip-file (a.k.a. the *lambda-zip*) which will be uploaded to S3 with the task ``upload_zip_to_s3``.
 What is this task doing in detail?

 Package all own modules
 ~~~~~~~~~~~~~~~~~~~~~~~
 All modules which are found in ``src/main/python/`` where put directly into the
-temporary folder, which will zipped later.
+temporary folder, which will be zipped later.

 Package all dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~